 The Company and its Sub-Funds have been established for the purpose of providing an asset allocation vehicle for investors attempting to achieve attractive returns.
 The investment objective and policies for each Sub-Fund will be formulated by the Directors at the time of creation of such Sub-Fund and will be set out in the Relevant Supplement.
+There is no assurance that a Sub-Fund will achieve its investment objective.

-The Sub-Funds may invest in units/shares of other investment funds and/or assets listed or traded on Recognised Markets as set out in the Relevant Supplements, and all in accordance with the investment restrictions described in Appendix III "Investment Restrictions" below and subject to the market limits specified in the Articles.
+The Sub-Funds may invest in units/shares of other investment funds and/or assets listed or traded on Recognised Markets and otherwise in assets as set out in the Relevant Supplements, and all in accordance with the investment restrictions described in Appendix III "Investment Restrictions" below and subject to the market limits specified in the Articles and subject to any further investment restrictions or limits specified in the Relevant Supplement.
 The investment objectives and policies of the Sub-Funds are set out in the Relevant Supplement.

 Save where specified in the Relevant Supplement, in addition, and to the extent only that the Investment Manager (or where appropriate in the circumstances, its delegate) deems it consistent with the investment policies of the Sub-Funds, the Sub-Funds may utilise for the purposes of efficient portfolio management, the investment techniques and instruments described in Appendix II.
-Such investment techniques and instruments may include financial derivative instruments.
-To the extent only that the Investment Manager (or its delegate) deems it consistent with the investment policies of the Sub-Funds, and in accordance with the requirements of the Central Bank, the Sub-Funds may also utilise financial derivative instruments for short-term investment purposes.
-The expected effect of utilising financial derivative instruments for the purposes of efficient portfolio management and/or hedging is a reduction in the volatility of the Sub-Funds' Net Asset Values.
+Such investment techniques and instruments may include Derivatives.
+To the extent only that the Investment Manager (or its delegate) deems it consistent with the investment policies of the Sub-Funds, and in accordance with the requirements of the Central Bank, the Sub-Funds may also utilise Derivatives for short-term investment purposes.
+The expected effect of utilising Derivatives for the purposes of efficient portfolio management and/or hedging is a reduction in the volatility of the Sub-Funds' Net Asset Values.

-Where specified in the Relevant Supplement, a Sub-Fund may invest in financial derivative instruments and may for investment purposes, invest in the investment instruments described in Appendix II, subject to the conditions and limits set out therein, or such other limits as may be specified in the Relevant Supplement.
+Where specified in the Relevant Supplement, a Sub-Fund may invest in Derivatives and may for investment purposes, invest using the investment instruments described in Appendix II, subject to the conditions and limits set out therein, or such other limits or such other Derivatives as may be specified in the Relevant Supplement.

 Each Sub-Fund may invest in other collective investment schemes (which may include exchange traded funds or "ETFs").
-The Investment Manager (or its delegate) will only invest in closed-ended collective investment schemes where it believes that such investment will not prohibit the Sub-Fund from providing the level of liquidity to Shareholders referred to in this Prospectus and the Relevant Supplements.
+The Investment Manager (or its delegate) will only invest in closed-ended collective investment schemes where it believes that such investment will not prohibit the Sub-Fund from providing the level of liquidity to Shareholders referred to in this Prospectus and the Relevant Supplement.
 Where it is appropriate to its investment objective and policies, a Sub-Fund may also invest in other Sub-Funds of this Company.
 A Sub-Fund may only invest in another Sub-Fund of this Company if the Sub-Fund in which it is investing does not itself hold Shares in any other Sub-Fund of this Company.
 Any commission received by the Manager or Investment Manager in respect of such investment will be paid into the assets of the Sub-Fund.
 Any Sub-Fund that is invested in another Sub-Fund of this Company or any other fund to which the Manager or the Investment Manager has been appointed will be invested in a share/unit class for which no management or investment management fee is charged.
 No subscription, conversion or redemption fees will be charged on any such cross investments by a Sub-Fund.